kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 After these steps, Inference Gateway will be prepared to predict, train, and route requests based on their SLOs.

-For details on configuring specific environment variables for latency-based routing, refer to the [InferencePool Helm Chart README](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/config/charts/inferencepool/README.md#latency-based-router-environment-variables).
+For details on specific plugin config variables for latency-based routing, refer to the [InferencePool Helm Chart README](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/config/charts/inferencepool/README.md#latency-based-router-configuration).

 ### Sending Requests